SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 ### Steps 1-5 in a single table function

-We can wrap the 5 simple steps from above in a single table function, so we can call it in the same flexible manner as our motion statistics above.
+We can wrap the 5 individual steps from above into a single table function, so we can call it in the same flexible manner as our motion statistics in the first section.

 ```SQL
 -- Wrap steps 1-5 in a function, so we can call it with a filter clause